 High carbohydrate intake and elevated insulin

-Chronically elevated insulin levels is indeed the number one problem we now have as a society.
+Chronically elevated insulin levels are indeed the number one problem we now have as a society.
 In a few words, blood sugar has to stay between a very narrow range, otherwise you would die.
 Insulin’s main job is to lower blood sugar levels after you consume any form of sugar or carbohydrate (they’re converted to sugar anyway).
 When insulin has to deal with so much sugar that it doesn’t know what to do with it anymore, it stores it as fat.
 Also, when insulin is always high, inflammation begins and cells become resistant to insulin, so your pancreas has to produce even more of it.
 When your cells have become resistant to insulin, you’ve become diabetic.
 This is the new epidemic of westernized countries that we also call the metabolic syndrome.

-Bread, cookies, cakes, crackers, rice, pasta, pastries and breakfast cereals are all staples and consumed at almost every meal by almost everybody.
+Bread, cookies, cakes, crackers, rice, pasta, pastries and breakfast cereals are all staples and are consumed at almost every meal by almost everybody.
 This leads to a high carbohydrate load at every meal and this is why people get hungry all the time and have so much fluctuation in their energy levels (blood sugar levels are unstable).

 Your grand-mother knew that potatoes and pastas are fattening, maybe we should listen to her wise words.